Azure/iotedge/edgelet/doc/devguide.md

 Note that the script must be run on an `amd64` device.
 The `PACKAGE_ARCH=arm32v7` and `PACKAGE_ARCH=aarch64` builds are done using a cross-compiler.

 Once the packages are built, they will be found somewhere under the `edgelet/target/` directory.
 (The exact path under that directory depends on the combination of `PACKAGE_OS` and `PACKAGE_ARCH`.
-See `builds/misc/packages.yaml` for the exact paths.)
+See `builds/misc/packages.yaml` and `builds/misc/packages.slow.yaml` for the exact paths.)

 If you want to run another build for a different combination of `PACKAGE_OS` and `PACKAGE_ARCH`, make sure to clean the repository first with `sudo git clean -xffd` so that artifacts from the previous build don't get reused for the next one.

+Note: For the following targets, `qemu-user-static` must be installed on the host and registered with `binfmt`:

+- `PACKAGE_OS=centos7 PACKAGE_ARCH=arm32v7`
+- `PACKAGE_OS=centos7 PACKAGE_ARCH=aarch64`

+If that has not been done, `package.sh` prints an error message explaining how to do that.

+This is because these targets do not have functional cross-compilers, so their builds are done as native builds emulated using qemu.
+Be aware that these builds are much slower - where a native build might take 15m, a qemu build might take 2h30m.

 ### Windows